Posted on Tuesday, June 4th, 2019 at 9:51 pm

 Investigation is still ongoing for this accident.

-It is unfortunate to hear of the death of Giovanni Pansza-Orosco.
-Alas, he is not the only one whose life is taken away by a vehicular accident.
+It is unfortunate to hear of the death of Carrigan Georg.
+Alas, she is not the only one whose life is taken away by a vehicular accident.
 Vehicular accidents like this are awfully common nowadays.
 In a statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

 Vehicular accidents are reported to be deadly for pedestrians particularly.
 The Governors Highway Safety Association (GHSA) estimates that the number of pedestrian deaths in the U.S. is 6,000 in 2017.
 This is a 27% increase from 2007 to 2016, and it is said that the number in 2017 is a 25-year high.